TherapyNottingham/TN2021/content/about/clientprivacy/index.md

 We will always treat your personal data with the utmost respect and never share it with other organisations for marketing purposes.

 You have the right to opt out of receiving promotional communications at any time by:

-contacting us by email at hello@therapynottingham.co.uk or telephone: 0115 7722132 using the ‘unsubscribe’ link in emails or ‘STOP’ number in texts We may ask you to confirm or update your marketing preferences if you engage us to provide further services in the future, or if there are changes in the law, regulation, or the structure of our business.
+- contacting us by email at hello@therapynottingham.co.uk
+- telephone: 0115 7722132
+- using the ‘unsubscribe’ link in emails or ‘STOP’ number in texts

+We may ask you to confirm or update your marketing preferences if you engage us to provide further services in the future, or if there are changes in the law, regulation, or the structure of our business.

 ## Who we share your personal data with